Posted On March 17, 2015 Current Events and News

 A score between nine and 12 on the GCS translates to a moderate brain injury.
 Patients with moderate brain injuries lose consciousness for a longer span of time, typically somewhere between 20 or 30 minutes and six hours (but potentially up to 24 hours).
 They may suffer many of the same symptoms as you would see in a mild brain injury, but those symptoms could linger around longer – often for weeks.
 In patients who suffer moderate brain injuries, the results of brain imaging tests will often show an abnormality, while patients with only mild brain injuries may still have normal test results.

 Both moderate and severe brain injuries may result in symptoms not usually seen in mild injuries, including dilated pupils, slurred speech, seizures, loss of coordination, and physical weakness or numbness.
-Despite the severity of their symptoms, patients suffering from moderate TBIs “generally can make a good recovery with treatment and successfully learn to compensate for their deficits,” the Brain Injury Association of America reported.
+Despite the severity of their symptoms, patients suffering from moderate TBIs often recover generally well, and “other parts of the brain sometimes learn to take over some of the duties of the destroyed area,” according to to Merck.
 However, the classification of brain injury doesn’t necessarily indicate the patient’s long-term prognosis, and any journey toward recovery could take a great deal of time, hard work, and support.

 The lowest score a patient can get on the Glasgow Coma Scale is three.
 Any score between three and eight indicates a severe brain injury.
 Patients with severe brain injuries lose consciousness for several hours – some experts consider at least six hours of unconsciousness to be the cutoff for severe TBIs, while others consider 24 hours to be the minimum.
 There is no maximum duration.
 Comas or unconscious states can last for days, weeks, months, and even years.